 The temptation of course is to now put MORE mealworms into this larger container, but that would defeat the purpose.
-The idea here is to still put the same couple handfuls of dried mealworms into the wider deeper container so their level within the container is much lower and they are more likely to stay within the takeout container.
+The idea here is to put just a couple handfuls of dried mealworms into the wider deeper container so their level within the container is much lower and they are more likely to stay within the takeout container.

 My Bluebird Feeder Tweak Worked!